pexip/pexip-mattermost-plugin/README.md

 7. Go to the left menu and under the "Plugins" section you should see "Pexip VMR".
 Click on that plugin to show the plugins menu.

 8. In the "Enable Plugin" section select "true".

+## Configure the plugin

+1. Open the admin web page: https://localhost:8065/admin_console

+2. In the left menu go to the "Plugins/Pexip VMR".

+3. Configure the following parameters:

+   - Pexip Infinity Server: Domain or IP of your Conferencing Node.

+   - VMR prefix: It will attach a prefix to the Mattermost Channel name.
+For example, if the channel name is "Town Square" and the prefix "matt-", the system will use the VMR "matt-town-square".

+   - Host PIN: This PIN is used for all the VMR for connecting as an host.

+## Populate the VMRs

+Here you have several alternatives:

+- Create the VMR by hand (for dev): You will need to create a VMR per Mattermost Channel.
+For the channel "Town Square" and prefix "matt-" we should create a VMR with the alias "matt-town-square".
+Take into account that if you create a new Mattermost Channel, you should also create a new VMR.

+- Use the Local Policy (recommended): We have define a prefix which should help to create a Local Policy for all the Mattermost Channels.